jeremiah-c-leary/vhdl-style-guide/docs/length_rules.rst

 |phase_7| |warning|

-This rule check the length of a process statement.
+This rule checks the length of a process statement.

 Refer to the section `Configuring Length Rules <configuring.html#configuring-length-rules>`_ for configuring this option.